sinha-19/Compiler-Design-Guide/README.md

-# Compiler Design Interview Guide
+# Compiler Design Guide

-Welcome to the **Compiler Design Interview Guide** – a thorough and practical reference for mastering compiler theory, design, and implementation, tailored for interviews and deep understanding.
+Welcome to the **Compiler Guide** – a thorough and practical reference for mastering compiler theory, design, and implementation, tailored for interviews and deep understanding.

 ---